 We’re going to avoid delving too deep into psychological theory here and so we’ll instead explain these aspects of the mind in very straightforward ways.
 In order to understand the role that ego plays and what is an ego within the human mind, we have to explore two of its connecting components: the ID and the Super Ego.

-If the term ego sound familiar but in a different context and you’re finding yourself asking the question: who is ego, then the answer is a Marvel villain and he is not in any way connected to what we’ll be discussing here.
+If the term ego sound familiar but in a different context and you’re finding yourself asking the question: who is ego, then the answer is a Marvel villain and he is not in any way connected to what we’ll be discussing here but naturally that if you want to know more detailed information about Ego, I do invite to search online for Sigmund Freud.

 So what is ego?
 Well, you probably hear it being mentioned all the time.
 When someone constantly talks about how successful they are or how strong they are, someone might describe them as having a big ego.